 - Apply for the grant in the manner outlined herein, and furnish all the information requested on the official application form.
 Do not send a resume; it will not be used.
 Only the application will be sent to the judging committee.

-- All applicant forms must be postmarked by February 7, 2020 (please mail; faxes will not be accepted).
+- All applicant forms must be postmarked by February 23, 2024 (please mail or email; faxes will not be accepted).
 The application must be completed in full or it will not be considered.
-Applications postmarked after February 7, 2020 will not be considered.
+Applications postmarked after February 23, 2024 will not be considered.

 - The Virginia Association of Broadcasters will contact applicants selected to receive a summer internship via email and/or phone.
 It is imperative that email addresses and telephone numbers are printed legibly on the application.